iecse/OrderOfChaos_TechTatva2025/45.Rain Water With Cursed Leaks/Question.md

-# Problem: Rain Water With Cursed Leaks
+# Rain Water With Cursed Leaks

 You are given two mystical arrays `height` and `leak` of length `n`: